»

 Presentation

-Rurouni Kenshin is the whole deal.
-It is missing a little something, a bit in plot and music and animation, but together is very special.
-I have to say that this anime drew empathy from me so often.
-This is the ONLY anime to ever penetrate my dreams.
-Not only, we as viewers are even educated a little and made to think and to feel.
-I cannot say that I was profoundly touched, but I was touched either way.
-And as I said, it was special.
+Rurouni Kenshin is the entire deal.
+It is missing a little something, a bit in plot and music and animation, but together is something very and undeniably special.
+I have to say that this anime drew empathy, sympathy and compassion from me so often that I can't even remember every emotion it pulled from me.
+I used to dream about this series.
+I cannot say how profoundly I was touched, but I was touched — a lot of people were and are.
+And as I said, it is something special.

-The best thing I can say about Rurouni Kenshin is that it was so well-rounded.
-Even if it was missing a little bit here and there, every element (plot, art and sound) were on equal levels.
-No one thing overpowered the other that I can remember.
-The teams responsible for this anime, Studios Gallop and Deen, created entertaining equilibrium.
+The best thing I can say about Rurouni Kenshin is that it is so well-rounded.
+Even if it is missing a little bit here and there, every element (plot, art and sound) was on equal levels, no one taking command over the other, a problem I find so often when watching anime.
+The teams responsible for this anime, Studios Gallop and Deen, created entertaining equilibrium, a lyrical and beautiful story of atonement and forgiveness.

 I just have a note about the OVAs for this series.
 They were excellent and well animated, but when watching Rurouni Kenshin: Seisohen keep in mind that it was not written by Watsuki and he was very upset by the ending.
 Kenshin’s creator, Nobuhiro Watsuki, had this to say: